Holding the Center in a Time of Acceleration

 Bringing the Body Back Into the Work

+The report touches on embodiment, particularly in virtual and hybrid settings.
 From a nature-based leadership perspective, this feels intuitive.
 Natural systems do not rush clarity.
 They move in cycles, respond to feedback, and rely on relationship to remain resilient.

 When facilitation engages more than cognition, it creates space for insight that can settle and take root.